 We worked with a Speedy 300 (80 watts) and a 1.5 inch lens and used the following parameters.

 Remove any residue with a soft dry cloth.
-Since it is a natural material, we can not recommend any cleaner.
+Since it is a natural material, we cannot recommend any cleaner.
 Aggressive cleaning agents may dry out the area or form spots on the leather.
-If you want to use a cleanser, please test on an inconspicuous area or, even better, on a test strip.
+If you want to use a cleaner, please test it on an inconspicuous area or, even better, on a test strip.

 Thread the waxed cord through the ends of the strap and close the bracelet with a knot.

-You will find many tips and tricks for laser engraving and cutting leather here.
+You can find many tips and tricks for laser engraving and cutting leather below.